cncf/tag-security/assessments/projects/cloudevents/self-assessment.md

 protocols.
 Instead, it relies on existing and resilient protocols.
 As mentioned before, the CloudEvents Specification focuses solely on standardizing the creation and representation of events across different protocols, intentionally steering clear of specifying methods for their transportation.
+Moreover, while CloudEvents is focused on lightweight and flexibility, SOAP is more associated with traditional and heavyweight web services, emphasizing standards and strict message formatting.

 #### Apex Event Specification